wronghorsebatterystaple/Website-Flask/README.md

     - `<pre><code></code></pre>` for code blocks in a table
     - `<small></small>` for small text
     - `<br>` for line breaks that aren't new paragraphs and don't leave extra space, like between lines in a stanza, and `<br>` surrounded by two empty lines for more space than a normal paragraph, like between stanzas
-      - `<br><br>` is also useful for when blank lines aren't tolerated or otherwise don't work, like in a footnote, table, or `\dropdown`
+      - `<br><br>` is also useful for when blank lines aren't tolerated or otherwise don't work, like in a footnote, table, or `\dropdown`.

 #### Tables:
-- Use [Markdown tables](https://www.tablesgenerator.com/markdown_tables#) whenever possible, with "Compact mode" and "Line breaks as \<br\>" checked
+- Use [Markdown tables](https://www.tablesgenerator.com/markdown_tables#) whenever possible, with "Compact mode" and "Line breaks as \<br\>" checked.
 - Use [reStructuredText grid tables](https://tableconvert.com/restructuredtext-generator) with "Force separate lines" checked for features such as:
   - Merged cells
-    - In order to merge cells, replace intermediate '|' characters generated by the website with a space (every line has to be the same number of chars long for reStructuredText grid tables!)
+    - In order to merge cells, replace intermediate '|' characters generated by the website with a space (every line has to be the same number of chars long for reStructuredText grid tables!).

 # Cookie explanation from empirical observations and devtools